Hi, I’m menna

 My Approach

-In order to work effectively with each unique and individual client, I have been trained in a number of different therapeutic models that I can carefully integrate together throughout the therapy process.
-These different approaches include psychodynamic therapy, person-centred therapy, and cognitive behavioural therapies, including ‘third wave’ approaches such as acceptance and commitment therapy and compassion-focused therapy.
-I also have a growing interest in trauma-informed approaches and somatic ways of working, which I find particularly transformative when working with those who have experienced childhood adversities or attachment injuries.
+In order to work effectively with each unique client, I have been trained in a number of different therapeutic models that I can carefully integrate together throughout the therapy process.
+These different approaches include psychodynamic therapy and cognitive behavioural therapies, including ‘third wave’ approaches such as acceptance and commitment therapy.
+I also have a particular interest in trauma-informed approaches and somatic ways of working.
+If appropriate, I readily draw upon the Internal Family Systems model and I am a fully trained Eye Movement Desensitisation and Reprocessing (EMDR) Therapist.
+I find EMDR a particularly transformative approach when supporting those who have experienced traumatic life events, developmental adversities and attachment injuries.

 Making sense of then and now